AiPEX-Lab/vbpe/README.md

 The final SBP and DBP predictions are saved into `./SBP_new.csv` and `./DBP_new.csv` respectively.

-The results of the heart rate obtained using 5 rPPG approaches - CHROM [[1]](https://iopscience.iop.org/article/10.1088/0967-3334/35/9/1913), BKF [[2]](https://www.osapublishing.org/boe/fulltext.cfm?uri=boe-9-2-873&id=381227), Spherical Mean [[3]](https://ieeexplore.ieee.org/document/9022571), DeepPhys [[4]](https://arxiv.org/abs/1805.07888) and POS [[5]](https://ieeexplore.ieee.org/document/7565547), have been tabulated in the file 'Results_Final_Main.csv'.
-The python script 'HypoTest_Results_p.py' provides hypothesis test results (p-values) obtained for the hypothesis tests detailed in the paper.
-The python script 'blandaltman.py' provides the Bland Altman plots for the results obtained using rPPG approaches, as compared to the results obtained using the ground truth Masimo device

 # Citation
 If you use any of the data or resources provided on this page in any of your publications we ask you to cite the following work.

-Dasari, A., Prakash, S. K. A., Jeni, L. A., & Tucker, C. S. (2021).
-Evaluation of biases in remote photoplethysmography methods.
-NPJ digital medicine, 4(1), 1-13. https://doi.org/10.1038/s41746-021-00462-z